 Expanding Access to Quality Education

-Feedback from our principals and governing bodies on the initial plan was positive, and the WCED then chose 19 schools to participate in the first phase roll-out of the 'classroom expansion plan'.
+Feedback from our principals and governing bodies on the initial plan was positive, and the WCED then chose nineteen (19) schools to participate in the first phase roll-out of the 'classroom expansion plan'.

 The main objective of the classroom expansion plan is to ensure that learners from a diversity of backgrounds, most especially from disadvantaged communities, are given an increased opportunity to gain entry into some of our province's successful schools, therefore, expanding access to quality education by expanding the necessary infrastructure at each school.

-Once the first project is completed, there will be an additional 112 classrooms, benefiting 3 900 learners across 19 successful city schools.
+Once this first phase is completed, there will be an additional one hundred and seven (107) classrooms, benefitting three thousand seven hundred (3 700) learners across nineteen (19) successful city schools.